-Spring cleaning is all about tackling the areas that get overlooked throughout the year.
-Unlike a regular household clean, a spring clean involves attacking every nook and cranny inside and outside your home.
+Spring cleaning is all about tackling the areas that get overlooked and forgotten about throughout the year.
+Unlike a regular household clean, a spring clean involves getting into every nook and cranny inside and outside your home.

 Prioritise seasonal jobs

-Warm spring weather is perfect for tackling outdoor jobs like cleaning the barbie, hosing down outdoor furniture and de-cobwebbing your alfresco blinds.
-By getting them out of the way now, you can be ready to invite your friends and fam around for a get together whenever you like.
+Warm spring weather is perfect for tackling outdoor jobs like cleaning the BBQ, hosing down outdoor furniture, and removing cobwebs from your alfresco area and blinds.
+By getting these tasks out of the way now, you can be ready to invite your friends and family around for a get together whenever you like!

-Don’t already have outdoor blinds?
+If you don't already have outdoor blinds, this is a great time to clean out your outdoor area and create an entertaining space!
 Here are some of the best outdoor styles to make alfresco entertaining more comfortable all year round.

-If the thought of spending an entire day spring cleaning fills you with dread, here’s a tip: approach your home cleaning room-by-room.
+If the thought of spending the entire day spring cleaning fills you with dread, here's a tip: approach cleaning your home by tackling one room at a time.